pruby/icfp2017/README.md

 This decision to use a less familiar language required me to do a lot of reading during the challenge.
 I had about a dozen tabs open at many times just with the Haskell standard libraries, trying to work out that a list it checked for emptiness with the "null" method, not the "empty" method.
-JSON parsing was new to me so all the IO took quite a while.
+JSON parsing in Haskell involved a lot of things new to me so all the IO took quite a while.

 As a result of being on my own, and the amount of work involved, it took me two days to get the program applying updates and reliably playing in the